 The calculated osmolarity is 248 mOsm/L (normal range 275-295 mosm/L) which is abnormally low

 2. Describe the clinical features and potential consequences of acute and chronic hyponatraemia.
-What factors contribute to the severity of the symptons?
+What factors contribute to the severity of the symptoms?

 Symptoms of hyponatraemia